The Top 10 Anti-Inflammatory Foods for Diabetes

 Recipe pictured above: Spaghetti Squash Lasagna with Broccolini

 Available year-round, squash are packed with antioxidants that soothe inflammation.
-Carbohydrates vary depending on type, so opt for one to fit your meal needs.
+The amount of carbohydrates in a squash vary depending on type, so opt for one to fit your meal needs.
 Winter squash like butternut and acorn are higher in carbohydrates, yet have more nutrients and a lower glycemic effect compared to potatoes and refined grains.
-If you're need fewer carbs, give spaghetti squash a try.
+If you want an option that is lower in carbs, give spaghetti squash a try.
 It's a great low-carb substitute for spaghetti and pasta, and swapping carb-rich foods like pasta and rice for spaghetti squash or zucchini noodles keeps blood sugar more stable eating inflammation.

 6. Greek Yogurt